gurleen-codes/unsubscribe-emails/README.md

 # Email Unsubscriber

 A Python-based tool that helps you bulk unsubscribe from unwanted email newsletters and subscriptions.
-Currently optimized for Gmail accounts.
+Now supports multiple email providers, including Gmail, Outlook, Yahoo, iCloud, AOL, and custom IMAP providers.

 ## Features

-- 🔍 Automatically scans your Gmail inbox for newsletter subscriptions
+- 🔍 Automatically scans your email inbox for newsletter subscriptions
 - 📊 Provides statistics about your newsletter subscriptions
-- 🔐 Secure authentication using Gmail App Passwords
+- 🔐 Secure authentication using App Passwords for supported providers
 - 🗑️ One-click unsubscribe from multiple newsletters
-- 📁 Focuses on promotional emails in Gmail
+- 📁 Focuses on promotional emails across providers
 - 🔄 Supports both header-based and in-body unsubscribe links
 - 🖥️ **New:** Interactive dashboard for managing subscriptions visually
+- 🌍 **New:** Support for multiple email providers beyond Gmail

 ## Prerequisites

 - Python 3.7 or higher
-- A Gmail account
+- A valid email account (Gmail, Outlook, Yahoo, iCloud, AOL, etc.)
-- Gmail App Password (2FA must be enabled)
+- Some providers require an **App Password** (Gmail, Yahoo, iCloud, AOL)

 ## Installation